golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% troubleshooting %}

-## When something goes wrong
+## Ray on Golem's log files

 {% problem /%}

+When you encounter issues while running one of the various Ray commands that utilize Ray on Golem, it may not always be immediately obvious what the problem is from the output of the command itself.

-When something goes wrong with `ray up` or any other ray commands we display an error message and a few last lines of the logs.
+Where possible, we try to display a meaningful error message - e.g. when `ray up` fails to start up the Ray on Golem's webserver, we display a few last lines of the logs.

-Sometimes it is not enough.
+If that's not enough to suggest a way to fix an issue, investigation of logs may prove more useful.

 {% solution %}

-There are a couple of log files:
+The log files that Ray on Golem produces are stored in the following files:
 - `/tmp/ray_on_golem/webserver.log` - cluster manager log - contains basic Ray on Golem logs.
 - `/tmp/ray_on_golem/webserver_debug.log` cluster manager debug log - contains more detailed Ray on Golem logs.
-- `/tmp/ray_on_golem/yagna.log` - golem node (yagna) logs.
+- `/tmp/ray_on_golem/yagna.log` - Golem node (yagna) logs.

-Now you can:
+Given these, you can either:
-- Look at the `webserver.log` yourself - the aim is to have basic troubles diagnosable here.
+- Look at the `webserver.log` yourself - our aim is for you to be able to diagnose and resolve the most straightforward issues on your own.
 - Share the `webserver_debug.log` and `yagna.log` with us on [`#Ray on Golem` discord channel](https://chat.golem.network/) - we will be more than happy to assist.